jess/brownwebdesign/app/posts/2014-09-01-000000-independent-consultant-accounting.markdown

 investments aka my 401(k)) and other business perks / assets (healthcare, company car, etc, etc.).
-Sometimes the business checking will be way up, but the next month it'll be way down...but it's not necessarily down because of business expenses, maybe it was time for an scheduled investment withdrawal, or we made a transfer to a savings account, or...
+Sometimes the business checking will be way up, but the next month it'll be way down...but it's not necessarily down because of business expenses, maybe it was time for a scheduled investment withdrawal, or we made a transfer to a savings account, or...